internetstandards/Internet.nl/docker/it/targetbase/ca-ocsp/README.txt

 *********************************************************************************************
 NOTE: the article uses 1024 bit length keys, but Internet.nl complains that this is too short
       so I used 4096 instead.
+I made this and other corrections to the article text below.
 *********************************************************************************************

 Taken from: https://medium.com/@bhashineen/create-your-own-ocsp-server-ffb212df8e63